siduck/hex-tools/README.md

 # hex-tools

-a site with some misc utilities for lighten /darken hex color and much more
+a site with some misc utilities for lighten /darken hex color , made for my personal use.